-Researchers examine the importance of a mother's soothing touchNovember 12th, 2012 in Health /
+Researchers examine the importance of a mother's soothing touchNovember 12, 2012 in Medicine & Health / Health

 Mothers who stroke their newborn infants in the first few weeks of their life could change the effects that stress during gestation has on early-life development, new research from the United Kingdom shows.
 Increasing maternal depression has been linked with decreasing physiological adaptability and with increasing negative emotionality when mothers do not stroke their babies enough.
 The study, recently presented in the journal PLOS ONE, could help increase our understanding of this issue and in turn provide better information services for pregnant women and their partners.